Volume IV · Life Dashboard · Tool 005

 Educational screening, not a diagnostic instrument.
 Results are estimates derived from your responses and the published validation literature.
 This is not a clinical assessment — stress disorders, burnout, anxiety, and depression are clinically related but distinct, and only a qualified mental health professional can sort one from another.
 If your scores are elevated or your concerns persist, consider a clinical evaluation.

-For researchers and curious users: read the full methodology — the validated framework, the verbatim items used, the scoring algorithm including reverse-coding, the archetype thresholds, the care-aware escalation logic, the limitations, and the references.
+For researchers and curious users: read the full methodology — the construct framework, the LBL-original items used, the scoring algorithm including reverse-coding, the archetype thresholds, the care-aware escalation logic, the limitations, and the references.

 Answer honestly.